 The Lawyering Program

 Each first-year student is enrolled in the full-year lawyering course, which is taught in small sections.
-The course curriculum incorporates myriad lawyering skills, including legal writing, legal analysis, legal research, client counseling and interviewing, and oral presentation.
+The course curriculum incorporates myriad lawyering skills, including legal writing, legal analysis, legal research, client counseling and interviewing, and oral advocacy.
 Written assignments are set in the context of working in a simulated law office (or judge’s chambers).
-Students' work is extensively critiqued (by the professor and teaching assistants), and regular professor-student conferences are the norm.
+Students’ written work is extensively critiqued (by the professor and teaching assistants), and regular professor-student conferences are the norm.